naiyerasif/site/content/blog/2019/2019-01-12-creating-an-express-middleware-using-typescript.md

 npm install --save-dev @types/node @types/express
 ```

-The second command adds type definitions for `node` and `express` to help your IDE or editor provide support for types while editing the source code.
+The second command adds type definitions for `node` and `express` to help the IDE or editor provide support for types while editing the source code.

-You'll need to provide configurations to TypeScript compiler `tsc` to let it know where the TypeScript source code is located and where the compiled JavaScript code should be written at.
+We need to provide configurations to TypeScript compiler `tsc` to inform it where the TypeScript source code is located and where the compiled JavaScript code should be written at.
 To do so, execute the following command to generate a `tsconfig.json` file.

 ```bash
 npx tsc --init